 Written by: Mandy Ngoh

-The views expressed in this article are those of the author’s and do not necessarily represent the views of U-Insight.
+The views expressed in this article are those of the author’s and are not representative of the views of U-Insight.

 Once viewed as a personality deficiency, introversion has taken quite a turn in recent years.
 Now synonymous with being intelligent, drama-free and a cat-lover, many people identify as introverts.